 gdb ./die/Debug/Die (gdb) run ...

 Working directly with the terminal will give us the highest level of freedom possible to coding.
-With returning to the console and typing
+Just returning to the console and typing

 make everything necessary will be re-compiled.
 However, the use of

 GDB directly will be quite tedious, so we will make the leap to Eclipse CDT.
 This environment will allow us to program with a methodology similar to that of Visual Studio and Xcode: Situate breakpoints, inspect the stack and variables, search for files within the code directory, multiple editions, mass searches, etc.

 It is not imperative to use Eclipse.
 You can choose the editor/IDE you prefer.